Aliens vs. Predator: Requiem (video game): Development

 Alien vs. Predator began as a franchise in February 1990, when Dark Horse Comics published a comic book featuring Aliens from the Alien series of films in battle against the title characters of Predator.
 Both franchises are owned by Twentieth Century Fox.
 In November 1990, Fox released Predator 2, and one of the final scenes in the film showed an Alien skull inside a trophy case aboard a Predator ship.
 Fox began licensing merchandise for the new franchise, including comic books and video games.
 In 1993, the first Aliens vs. Predator video game was released; Alien vs Predator for the Super Nintendo Entertainment System.

 British independent game studio Rebellion Developments became involved with the franchise in 1994 with the release of Alien vs Predator for the Atari Jaguar, described by 1UP.com as "probably the only good Jaguar game ever made".
 Rebellion later developed an enhanced remake of the game for the PC, which was the first PC game to require a video card and went on to win a BAFTA award.
 The first feature film in the franchise, Alien vs. Predator, was released in 2004 and did not include a tie-in video game.
 In August 2007, Sierra Entertainment announced that the company had partnered with Fox to produce a video game corresponding with the sequel film Aliens vs. Predator: Requiem.
 Rebellion was identified as the game's developer.
 The company, while not strictly handheld-focused, has a reputation in the industry for developing PSP games.

 Aliens vs. Predator: Requiem was developed exclusively for the PSP.
 Regarding PSP exclusivity, Rebellion lead designer Tim Jones explained "It was basically a matter of logistics.
 We have a strong heritage with the PSP and have done a number of successful titles such as Star Wars Battlefront: Renegade Squadron".
 Rebellion decided to forego the first-person shooter format of their earlier Alien vs. Predator games and instead focused on a third-person perspective, with the player taking the role of a lone Predator.
-Unlike previous Rebellion Alien vs. Predator titles, Aliens vs. Predator: Requiem does not permit players to take the role of Aliens or human Marines.
+Unlike previous Rebellion Alien vs. Predator titles, Aliens vs. Predator: Requiem does not permit players to take the role of Aliens or human Marines, but rather Wolf, the Yautja protagonist of the film.
 The company used a game engine of its own creation, and Hal Zabie, associate producer at Sierra Entertainment, said "...the challenge was to deliver high quality graphics while not sacrificing game performance and this is something that Rebellion achieved and will be noticed by players right away."